vlang/v/vlib/vweb/README.md

 ```
 #### - Host
 To restrict an endpoint to a specific host, you can use the `host` attribute
 followed by a colon `:` and the host name.
+You can test the Host feature locally
+by adding a host to the "hosts" file of your device.

 **Example:**